nautobot/nautobot/docs/index.md

 * **Virtualization** - Virtual machines and clusters
 * **Data circuits** - Long-haul communications circuits and providers

-## What NetBox Is Not
+## What Nautobot Is Not

-While NetBox strives to cover many areas of network management, the scope of its feature set is necessarily limited.
+While Nautobot strives to cover many areas of network management, the scope of its feature set is necessarily limited.
 This ensures that development focuses on core functionality and that scope creep is reasonably contained.
-To that end, it might help to provide some examples of functionality that NetBox **does not** provide:
+To that end, it might help to provide some examples of functionality that Nautobot **does not** provide:

 * Network monitoring
 * DNS server